 Peer mentoring will hopefully result in a less stressful first year for our new graduate students and the development of mentoring skills in our current graduate students.
 We believe that an intentional mentoring relationship can help create community, communicate values, calm anxiety, inform about policies, provide a listening ear, and provide peer advising.
 We hope that this project will also result in new, meaningful relationships between mentors and mentees that lasts throughout the graduate school career (and hopefully beyond!).

-To apply to become a mentor, please fill out this form by July 1, 2021.
+The sign-up form for mentorship for the 2021-2022 academic year has closed.
+Please check back in Summer 2022 for next year’s sign-up!
 We cannot guarantee specific matches or match characteristics, and we can make matches even if some of the below sections are blank.
 However, additional information would be helpful if you wish to provide it.

 All first year students will receive a mentor.
-To facilitate a best-possible mentor match, please fill out this form by July 1, 2021.
+To facilitate a best-possible mentor match, students are asked to fill out a form.
+First-year students for 2021-2022 have been matched but are always welcome to take on an additional mentor; please email Rachael Fuller (firstname.lastname@example.org) if you would like to request an additional mentor.
 We cannot guarantee specific matches or match characteristics, and we can make matches even if answers are not provided.
 However, additional information would be helpful if you wish to provide it.